hualei2016/learngit/readme.txt

-git is a distributed version control tool git is a free sw
+git is a distributed version control tool git is a free sw under GPL